July 22, 2025

 All Your Flossing Questions Answered by Your Dentist in Greenbelt – McCarl Dental Group

 Most patients are used to hearing questions about their flossing habits from the dentist.
 “How often do you floss?”
 “Do you floss between every tooth?”
 “Do you experience discomfort or bleeding during flossing?”
 Almost universally, our Greenbelt dental patients dread these questions.
 In a recent video, Dr. Jay McCarl takes the time to answer some of the most common flossing questions patients ask him.
-Watch this informative video from McCarl Dental Group, or keep reading to find out more.
+Watch this informative video from McCarl Dental Group or keep reading to find out more.

 Do I HAVE to Floss?